parkerdavis1/agave-astro/src/content/blog/2025-10-raincrow-portuguese.md

 draft: false
 ---

 Thank you to Tatiana Pássaro for translating [RainCrow](https://raincrow.app) into Portuguese.
 She apparently did it for her father, an avid birdwatcher in Brazil who enjoys using RainCrow.
-The new translation has been live since January 2025 _but I am just now getting around to writing it up_.
+The new translation has been live since January 2025 but I am just now getting around to writing it up.

 RainCrow now has 4 official languages built into the application (English, Spanish, French, and Portuguese).
 That means if I make changes to the text, I have to do so in four languages now. 😅